hannahyu07/Hansard_Interruptions/README.md

-# Starter folder
+# Gender Dynamics of Parliamentary Interruptions: A Detailed Analysis of Speech Disruptions in the Australian Parliament (1998-2022)

 ## Overview

-This repository provides the foundation for a project exploring gender-based interruptions in political speeches using the Hansard dataset.
+This repo explores interruptions in the Australian Parliament from 1998 to 2022, examining whether female members are more frequently interrupted than males during debates.
+By analyzing Hansard records, the study quantifies interjections and assesses factors like speech length, speaker's party affiliation, and governing status.
+These elements help understand if interruptions are influenced by gender or political dynamics, aiming to identify gender biases and influence parliamentary reform for better decorum and equality.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from the Hansard Records.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.